• Happy Birthday, Marlene Dietrich (1901-1992)! 🔷😇🦵🏻

 How much of an emergency is this no-paddle situation?
 Do I have a day to find and process a suitable piece of wood to split, saw and carve some approximation of a paddle?
 Quite honestly, with the tools and skills I carry, that would not be my first choice.

 If the intent is to carve a solid wood single blade it makes for an interesting bushcraft challenge, but for me it seems akin to fashioning a fashioning a bow drill.
-How the heck did I get myself in that condition?
+How the hell did I get myself in that condition?
 Perhaps more than anything it illustrates the need to carry a dependable spare paddle (and spare lighters).

 Dependably sturdy, and dependably - and accessibly - secured to the canoe.
 It is unlikely I’m going to forget my spare.
 With whatever attachment method it is boldly visible in front of me and the boat would look noticeably naked without it.
 I have forgotten a PFD (I didn’t get far), but I don’t remember the last time I was in a boat without a spare paddle.
 Maybe never.